Alumnus of the Year Award

 Mark chairs Reinhart Boerner Van Deuren’s white-collar litigation and corporate compliance team, and says he especially enjoys his work as co-chair of the firm’s pro-bono committee; in 2016 the Milwaukee Bar Association honored him with the Pro Bono Publico Award.
 Before joining Reinhart, Mark was a state prosecutor and then member of the criminal and civil divisions of the U.S. Attorney’s Office of the Western District of Wisconsin, where he served as Chief of the Civil Division.

-He lives the call to Be the Difference, crediting Marquette for instilling in him “a sense of duty to others and a commitment to adhering to principles of high ethics.”
+He lives the call to Be The Difference, crediting Marquette for instilling in him “a sense of duty to others and a commitment to adhering to principles of high ethics.”
 He sits on the board of an organization that funds scholarships for Marquette law students and is a former board member for Neighborhood House, an inner-city community center.
 An opera enthusiast, he was past President of the Board of Directors for Milwaukee’s Florentine Opera.
 Mark strongly values helping young people see greater possibilities for their lives.

 Mark remains connected to the Marquette community as a parishioner at Gesu, and he is proud that his daughter, Nicole, Law ’13, is a fellow Marquette lawyer.